Cornelius a Lapide

 II.
 The Subject Matter, Style, and Method

 It is asked, second, what is the subject matter of this book, what its style, what its method?
 I answer: The argument of Ecclesiastes, says St. Gregory Thaumaturgus here at the beginning of his Paraphrase, is to show "how vain and useless are all the occupations and pursuits of men which are undertaken in human affairs," so as to lead men from sensible things to those that do not fall under the senses, says Gregory of Nyssa — that is, to heavenly and spiritual things, says St. Bernard, Sermon I on the Canticles.
-"Let us not think," says St. Jerome, "that anything in the things of this world is permanent, but that all things we see are fleeting and brief."
+"Let us not think, says St. Jerome, that anything in the things of this world is permanent, but that all things we see are fleeting and brief."
 And in this sense the summit of virtue consists.
-Therefore St. Chrysostom, Homily 3 to the People: "Virtue," he says, "is to despise all human things, and to think of the future at every hour, to hanker after nothing present, but to know that all human things are shadow, and a dream, and if anything is even cheaper than these.
+Therefore St. Chrysostom, Homily 3 to the People: "Virtue, he says, is to despise all human things, and to think of the future at every hour, to hanker after nothing present, but to know that all human things are shadow, and a dream, and if anything is even cheaper than these.
 Virtue makes a man as if dead to the affairs of this life, so that he lacks all activity toward things harmful to the soul's salvation, as though dead, but lives and operates toward spiritual things alone."

 As for the order and method, the order of Solomon's books is this: In Proverbs he instructs the boy, and teaches him the first and common elements of ethics, and the rudiments of good conduct.
 In Ecclesiastes he forms the advancing youth, and leads him from earthly vanity to heavenly truth.
 In Canticles he teaches the perfect man to unite himself to God, so that he may cling wholly to Him through love and contemplation, and rest in Him.
 So hold Origen, Gregory of Nyssa, Theodoret, St. Gregory in his Preface to the Canticles, and others generally.
 Hear the author of the Greek Catena at the beginning of Proverbs: "Proverbs are directed to the person first entering the way of the spiritual life; Ecclesiastes to the soul that has made some progress in the pursuit of virtue; Canticles to the state of the soul that has already been perfected in the virtues."
 Hear also St. Bernard more fully, Sermon I on the Canticles: "Since there are two evils which either alone or chiefly war against the soul — namely, the vain love of the world and the excessive love of self — those two books, Ecclesiastes and Proverbs, are known to counter each pest: the one cutting away with the hoe of discipline whatever is depraved in conduct and excessive of the flesh; the other, with the light of reason, in all the glory of the world shrewdly detecting the show of vanity, and stripping it away against the solid standard of truth.
 In short, to all human pursuits and worldly desires he preferred the fear of God and the keeping of His commandments."
 And after some further words: "When these two evils have been driven out by the reading of those two books, one fittingly comes to this sacred and contemplative discourse (of the Canticles), which, being the fruit of both, must only be entrusted to sober minds and ears.
 Otherwise, before the flesh has been subdued by the labors of discipline and enslaved to the spirit, before the pomp and burden of the world has been spurned and cast aside, sacred reading is presumed upon unworthily by the impure."
 Therefore, according to the mind of St. Bernard, in Ecclesiastes the vain love of the world is expelled, in Proverbs the excessive love of self, and in Canticles the chaste love of God is prescribed.
 Accordingly, Solomon employs here a manly, sharp, vigorous, and truly royal style, such as befitted both the subject matter and the author.